RobotLocomotion/drake/examples/hydroelastic/python_nonconvex_mesh/README.md

 ## Inspect the contact surface

-After the simulation finishes, in `drake_visualizer`, right-click on the bell pepper and set Properties to have Alpha = 0.5.
+After the simulation finishes, in the visualizer adjust the alpha blending to add transparency.

 ![inspect_contact_surface](images/contact_surface.jpg)